Crossword-Editor/crossword-editor/README.md

 ```
 This sets up a username and db, both with the same name, `editor`, which is the same name as our django app.

 I also updated `config/.env.sample` so that the database url point to the right location, which requires the above names exactly.
-So if you run
+So if you rerun:
 ```shell
 cp config/.env.sample config/.env
 ```
-again, the postgres part should work.

 At this point, since we're using a new database, we need to migrate again:
 ```shell
 python manage.py migrate
 ```
 Hopefully, you see a lot of OK's.
 Then try running the server to make sure everything is working.

-## Heroku Deployment

 ## Viewing the pitch slides